Policy last updated

 Schools must:

-- follow this policy to comply with the legislative and registration requirements for planning for emergencies and critical incidents and take all reasonable steps to safeguard the health and safety of their school community
+- follow this policy to comply with legislative and registration requirements for planning for emergencies and critical incidents and take all reasonable steps to safeguard the health and safety of their school community

 - fully assess, plan for and mitigate risks, hazards and threats unique to their school site

-- test emergency response procedures by conducting drills at least once every term.
+- test emergency response procedures by conducting drills at least once every term

 Details